Enkubahri/security-status-bot/PUSH_NOTIFICATIONS.md

 - **Admin Notifications**: Administrators receive special notifications with additional report details
 - **Multi-Channel Support**: Notifications work for reports submitted via both the Telegram bot and the web app

-### 📱 User Subscription Management
+### 📱 Automatic Subscription
-Users can easily manage their notification preferences:
-- `/subscribe` - Subscribe to security alert notifications
+**All users are automatically subscribed when they first interact with the bot!**
+- No manual subscription needed - just use any bot command
-- `/unsubscribe` - Unsubscribe from notifications
+- `/unsubscribe` - Opt out of notifications anytime
-- Automatic test notification sent upon subscription to verify delivery
+- `/subscribe` - Re-subscribe if you previously unsubscribed
+- Seamless experience for all users

 ### 🔐 Security
 - Only authorized focal people can submit reports (which trigger notifications)